As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-Ceramic pads are quieter and produce less dust, with gentler rotor wear — great for daily driving.
-Semi-metallic pads handle higher heat and heavy loads better, so they’re preferable for towing or track use.
+Ceramic pads are generally quieter and produce less dust than semi‑metallic pads, making them ideal for daily driving.
+Semi‑metallic pads handle heat and heavy loads better, so they’re often preferable for towing or aggressive driving.
+Choose based on your driving habits.

 How We Selected These Products